DeKaDeNcE/Wrath-of-the-Lich-King-Reforged/README.md

 # Features

 * Photo Mode | CharacterSelect
-  * You can enter the photo mode by pressing H and could exit by pressing the same button.
+  * You can enter the photo mode by pressing H and could exit by pressing the same button |- https://imgur.com/a/FN4o1ch
-  * Once in the photo mode you can change the available backgrounds by pressing B.
+  * Once in the photo mode you can change the available backgrounds by pressing B |- https://imgur.com/a/dDssMzs

 # Thanks to